zeroibc/my-mac-os/README.md

 <img src="http://i.imgur.com/BPOmjkZ.png" width="400" alt="img">

 ### 22. [Bartender](https://www.macbartender.com/)
-- A great utility app that allows you to customise and hide the contents of your menu bar, really does improve the aesthetics of your OS but also is quite beneficial for me as I customised it to have the most important information that I need to show in it.
+- A great utility app that allows you to customise and hide the contents of your menu bar and improve the aesthetics of your OS.
+It is also is quite beneficial for me as I customised it to have the most important information that I need to show in it.
 <img src="http://i.imgur.com/2SEANOJ.png" width="500" alt="img">

 - I can then activate Bartender and start searching for the menu bar item I need all from the keyboard.

 ### 23. [Ship](https://www.realartists.com/index.html)
-- A really awesome native app that lets me manage my GitHub issues.
+- An awesome native app that lets me manage my GitHub issues.
 - Can schedule certain issues as 'Up Next' and complete them one by one.
 <img src="https://i.imgur.com/OhfqPTu.png" width="500" alt="img">

 ### 24. [Textual](https://www.codeux.com/textual/)
-- Recently started to grow a big liking of various cool IRC channels that exist out there, this app is a really wonderful client for all things IRC.
+- Recently started to grow a big liking of various cool IRC channels that exist out there, this app is a wonderful client for all things IRC.
-- I created [my own custom Ayu theme](textual) that I really love.
+- I created [my own custom Ayu theme](textual) that I love.
 - The app also has an awesome channel search feature that I use a lot.
 <img src="http://i.imgur.com/jwVCcMb.png" width="500" alt="img">

 #### 25. [Focus](https://heyfocus.com)
 - I have hckrnews, reddit, twitter on the black list and have a schedule where I can only use these websites two times in my day, 30 minutes in the morning and 30 minutes in the evening, this acts as my own version of [information diet](https://medium.com/@NikitaVoloboev/news-d6bcaaf40121).
-Really does make a difference and helps me focus on what I need to be working on.
+Makes a huge difference and helps me focus on what I need to be working on.
 <img src="http://i.imgur.com/cnVvp3m.png" width="500" alt="img">

 #### 26. [Tweetbot](http://tapbots.com/tweetbot/mac/)
 - Twitter and tweetbot are blocked for me for the majority of the day due to them being a big cause of distraction but the times I do use Twitter, it would be done through this wonderful client that features a timeline without advertisements and one that is synced with the iOS app.

 #### 27. [YNAB](https://www.youneedabudget.com/)
 - Use it to track and overview all of my finances, the most important part of this app is the [ideology](http://classic.youneedabudget.com/method) behind it.
-The whole app is built around this methodology and I really recommend you take a look at it even if you are not planning to use the app, I find it really freeing and powerful.
+The whole app is built around this methodology and I recommend you take a look at it even if you are not planning to use the app, I find it very freeing and powerful.

 #### 28. [Reeder](http://reederapp.com/mac/)
 - Wasn't a big user of RSS but with me finding a lot of great blogs out there, I needed a place to keep myself updated on the great content that they will be posting.